Research in the Osteology Department

-Because of heavy researcher demand and the limited amount of space, it is best to submit a research proposal several months in advance of your intended visit.
+Because of heavy researcher demand and the limited space, it is best to submit a research proposal several months in advance of your intended visit.

 To see if the Peabody curates collections relevant to your research interests, use our Guide to the Osteology Collections Online.